-In the case of online and hybrid courses, attendance will be determined in terms of participation, as described in the course syllabus.
-In this course, a student is marked absent when she/he fails to complete that section's assignment(s).
+In this course, a student is marked absent when she/he fails to attend class on scheduled class days.
 Absence from 25 percent of scheduled lecture and/or laboratory meetings will be taken as evidence that a student does not intend to complete the course, and the student will be withdrawn from the course with a grade of W. The instructor may reinstate the student if satisfied that the student will resume regular attendance and will complete the course.
 If the student's 25 percent absences are reached after the official drop date, the instructor may assign a W, if the student is passing and requests to be withdrawn.
 However, if a student who is not passing reaches the 25 percent point after the official drop date, the student will receive an F. In extenuating circumstances, the instructor may assign a W to a student who is not passing.
 Each absence will count toward attendance requirements in each course.
 Students will be permitted to make up class work and assignments missed due to absences caused by (1) authorized participation in official College functions, (2) personal illness, (3) an illness or a death in the immediate family or (4) the observance of a religious holy day.
 Also, the instructor has the prerogative of determining whether a student may make up work missed due to absences for other reasons.
 It is the student's responsibility to inform the instructor of the reason for an absence and to do so in a timely fashion.
 McLennan Community College shall excuse a student from attending classes or other required activities including examinations for the observance of a religious holy day, including travel for that purpose.
 Students are required to file a written request with each instructor for an excused absence.
 A student whose absence is excused for this observance may not be penalized for that absence and shall be allowed to take an examination or complete an assignment from which the student is excused within a reasonable time after the absence.

-Any student who does not drop him/herself before October 25, and exceeds absences greater than 25% of the the scheduled courses, will stay enrolled in the course and receive the grade she/he earns.
+Any student who does not drop him/herself before March 23, and exceeds absences greater than 25% of the scheduled courses, will stay enrolled in the course and receive the grade she/he earns.